tp/page/articles/2018-04-21-creating-CUR-files-from-canvas/index.md

 Edge though currently only supports [`CUR` files](https://en.wikipedia.org/wiki/ICO_(file_format)).
 Those files wrap the cursor image, optionally at different sizes, with some metadata.
 Luckily for us, a newer version of the CUR file format allows embedding `PNG` file data directly.

 So I wrote a small library that reads a canvas into `PNG` blob and then inserts this data into a new `Blob` that builds up the `CUR` file.
-We can then create an `ObjectURL` of that `CUR` file which can be used in CSS similarly to the above method.
+We can then create an ["`object URL`"](https://developer.mozilla.org/en-US/docs/Web/API/URL/createObjectURL) of that `CUR` file which can be used in CSS similarly to the above method.

 Example: